AF Corse - a synonym for racing with Ferrari

 Le Mans win in 2014 was the last AF Corse’s win at the world’s greatest endurance race.
 In 2015 and 2016, the team added three more podiums to its account.
 In the drivers’ classification, Bruni and Vilander finished second in 2015.

-AF Corse is expanding towards GTE and GTC titles
+AF Corse is expanding every year

 In recent years, besides World Championship efforts, AF Corse expanded its activities all over the world and continued to collect wins and championship titles.
 In 2013, the first Asian Le Mans Series trophy came to Piacenza.